CADET ENCAMPMENT ASSISTANCE PROGRAM (CEAP)

 Financial Eligibility.
 Assistance is targeted towards families who cannot easily afford encampment.
 Priority is given to families enrolled in federal programs (Snap, WIC, Title I, SSDI disability, etc.) but other families self-identifying a financial need are welcome to apply, including families with two or more cadets in CAP, recently unemployed, or those experiencing other financial challenges.

 First-Year & Returnees.
-Priority is given to first-time encampment attendees, but graduates wanting to attend a second or third encampment are welcome to apply.
+Priority is given to our highest financial need encampment attendees.
+Remaining funding is prioritized for first-time encampment attendees.
+Graduates wanting to attend a second or third encampment are welcome to apply.

 What assistance is available?

-Cadets and their families may apply for assistance with encampment fees, uniforms, or both.
+Cadets and their families may apply for assistance with encampment fees, or both uniforms and encampment fees.

 Tuition.
-Encampment fee assistance will cover 100% of the tuition fees and will be paid directly to the hosting wing.
+Encampment fee assistance will cover 100% of the tuition fees and will be paid directly to the wing (state) selected in the application.

 How do I apply?

-Visit the "Cadet Encampment Assistance Program" module after logging in to eServices, and follow the on-screen instructions to apply for CEAP.
+Visit eServices, open the "Cadet Encampment Assistance Program" module, and follow the on-screen instructions to apply for CEAP.
 However, you will also need to apply for encampment itself, if you haven't already.
 Click here for a more detailed walk-through of the application process.

 What happens after I apply?